Bank Holiday Deals

 As is the nature of a clearance, stock is limited, so you'll have to move quickly if you see something you want.
 It's also worth checking if there's a clearance section in your local store, but obviously what's available will vary from place to place.

 To see if you can get money off a takeaway near you, simply enter your postcode* and look for the ones marked with a red flag stating the amount of discount.
-When we did a search with a London postcode, lots came up with 20% off but a few had 25% or even 30% off.
+When we did a search with a London postcode, some came up with 10% off but a few had 25% or even 30% off.

 You'll only get the discount if you reach a minimum spend, which varies between restaurants (in most cases it's £20-£30), and the money should be deducted automatically for you at the checkout - but make sure you double check the amount before you order.